 III.
 For editors

 The editors are responsible for:

 III.2.
 Peer review and decision making

-Peer review ensures that the published article has the highest quality standards.
-For this reason, it is considered the most important phase in the scholarly publication process.
+Peer review ensures that the published materials have the highest quality standards.
+For this reason, it is considered the most crucial stage in the scholarly publication process.
 The stages of this process are the following:

 III.4.
 Publication ethics

-If an Editor detects any case of misconduct including authorship disputes, plagiarism, a duplicate submission, conflict of interest, or content manipulation, they should report it to the Editorial Office.
-The IJSMC will follow the COPE’s Guidelines to proceed in every single case.
-For more information about our editorial policies, please visit this page.
+If an Editor detects any case of misconduct, including authorship disputes, plagiarism, a duplicate submission, conflict of interest, or content manipulation, they should report it to the Editorial Office.
+We will follow the COPE’s Guidelines to proceed in every single case.